Appellate Division

 Phone: 503-378-6347

 The division provides investigative, analytical, prosecution and training support to Oregon’s district attorneys and law enforcement agencies.
-The division also leads or participates in several important criminal information sharing and analysis programs.
-The division consists of three sections: District Attorney Assistance, Organized Crime and the Analytical Criminal Information Services section.
+They also lead or participate in several important criminal information sharing and analysis programs.
+The division consists of three sections: District Attorney Assistance, Organized Crime and the Analytical Criminal Information Services.

 General Counsel Division